wongwh2002/CS2113TeamProject/docs/UserGuide.md

 ### Setting a Budget

 The `budget` command allows you to set a daily, monthly, or yearly budget for your spendings.
-Amount entered must be greater than 0 when rounded to 2 decimal places. <br>
+Amount entered must be greater than 0 and less than or equal to 100 million when rounded to 2 decimal places. <br>
+For budget types, daily budget <= monthly budget <= yearly budget <br>

 **Format**: `budget {$PERIOD} {$AMOUNT}`